gvwilson/sdxpy/src/binary/index.md

 [% inc file="variable_packing.out" %]

 The unpacking function is analogous.
-We break the buffer into a header that's exactly four bytes long (i.e., the right size for an integer) and a body made up of whatever's left.
+We break the [%g buffer "buffer" %] into a header that's exactly four bytes long
+(i.e., the right size for an integer) and a body made up of whatever's left.
 We then unpack the header,